wildiness/NodeSharer/README.md

 and then converted to base64.
 This way of sharing data is taken directly from the game Factorio.
 In which you can share blueprints of machines and assembly lines as text strings.

+### Support/help and bug reports
+Creat a ticket here on Github or contact me on discord: wildiness hashtag 7533.
+But please check the list below first, It might be a known issue.

 ### Limitations and know bugs
 * This is a Beta release, be careful and save your project before using the Node Sharer commands